THE ROYAL SOCIETY OF MEDICINE

 Preventative measures mean that the incidence of stroke in the United Kingdom is falling.
 Nonetheless, one person has a stroke every 3½ minutes.
 Further, the population is ageing, meaning that the background morbidity and frailty of those affected is changing.
 So, too, is the management of acute stroke: the creation of Hyperacute Stroke Units, and care pathways involving thrombolysis or mechanical clot recovery mean that outcome after stroke now differs too.
 Finally, our understanding of brain function is also progressing rapidly.
 For all of these reasons, historical stroke rehabilitation pathways and methods need to adapt.
 Likewise, traumatic brain injury (TBI) remains common: one person is admitted to hospital every 15 minutes.
 Every hour, two of these will be classified as ‘moderate or severe’.

-From preventive interventions in patients with stroke and TBI to stem-cell research, advances in neuroimaging to navigated brain stimulation, this meeting will show how new advances in predicting outcomes, organisation of care pathways, treatment options and acceleration in the pace of technological advances now all hold a significant part of the key to better future treatments and recoveries from serious limitations resulting from stroke and TBI.
-A European assembly of research-active scientists, clinicians and practitioners will explain and demonstrate leading edge developments in neural imaging and stimulation techniques as well as assistive technologies.
+From innovative interventions for patients with stroke and TBI to stem-cell research, advances in neuroimaging to navigated brain stimulation, this meeting will show how new advances in predicting outcomes, organisation of care pathways, treatment options and acceleration in the pace of technological advances now all hold a significant part of the key to better future treatments and recoveries from serious limitations resulting from stroke and TBI.
+A European assembly of research-active scientists, clinicians and practitioners will explain and demonstrate leading edge developments in management and treatment processes.

 This Conference focuses on what ‘State of the Art’ Rehabilitation should look like after stroke or TBI- and what we can expect in the future.